 Our company-wide seismicity program is integrated into our Responsible Operations Management System (ROMS), further advancing our systematic approach to mitigating seismic risk.
 Seismic risk and its potential causes are generally related to local geologic conditions requiring a tailored approach for mitigation.
 While seismic events are rare in North Dakota, all unconventional assets are included in our program, which is designed to apply the appropriate analysis and mitigation procedures to local conditions.

-We take precautions to prevent disposal of produced water from our sites into wells/areas where we’ve identified an increased risk of salt water injection induced seismicity due to geologic conditions or historical seismic activity.
-Risk analysis associated with injection well disposal is managed through our ROMS system with documentation and site approval through our Waste Management and Vetting Approval Process.
-Use of our electronic transportation management system for waste haulers allows for adherence verification that our waste is transported to approved sites.
+We take precautions to minimize disposal of produced water from our sites into wells/areas where we’ve identified an increased risk of saltwater injection induced seismicity due to geologic conditions or historical seismic activity.
+Site approval through our Waste Management and Vetting Approval Process is required and the use of our electronic transportation management system for waste haulers allows for adherence verification that our waste is transported to approved sites.

-While seismicity associated with completion activity is rare, we monitor our completion sites in areas of concern to mitigate seismic activity through participation in a multi-operator, area-wide seismic array.
-Initiating mitigation activities promptly reduces the severity of seismic activity that may be associated with well stimulation.
+While seismicity associated with completion activity is rare, we monitor our completion sites in areas of concern and initiate predetermined mitigation responses to reduce the severity of seismic activity that may be associated with well stimulation.
 Marathon Oil’s mitigation protocols exceed regulatory requirements in the areas where we operate.